sourcehut-mirrors/chawan/doc/config.md

 : **"auto"** / **"none"** / **"sixel"** / **"kitty"**

 : Specifies the image output mode.  "sixel" uses sixels for output, "kitty" uses the Kitty image display protocol, "none" disables image display completely.

-  "auto" detects sixel or kitty support automatically, and falls back to "none" when neither are available.
-This is the default setting, and is expected to work on all known terminals with functional image support.
+  "auto" (the default) detects sixel or kitty support automatically, and falls back to "none" when neither are available.
+This is expected to work on all known terminals with functional image support.

-  However, you must enable `buffer.images` for images to work.
+  Note that `buffer.images` must be enabled for images to load at all.

 sixel-colors = "auto"
 : **"auto"** / **2..65535**

 : Only applies when `display.image-mode="sixel"`.
 Setting this to a number overrides the number of sixel color registers reported by the terminal.

 alt-screen = "auto"
 : **"auto"** / **boolean**

 : Enable/disable the alternative screen.  "auto" (the default) tries to detect support for this feature.
 (However, since Chawan does not link to terminfo, you should not expect hacks which remove the respective terminfo description to work.)

 highlight-color = "-cha-ansi(bright-cyan)"
 : **CSS color**

 : Set the highlight color for incremental search and marks.
 CSS color names, hex values, and color functions are all accepted.

   In monochrome mode, this setting is ignored; instead, reverse video is used.